giantswarm/cluster-test-suites/README.md

 E2E_KUBECONFIG=/path/to/kubeconfig.yaml E2E_WC_NAME=mn-test E2E_WC_NAMESPACE=org-giantswarm ginkgo -v -r ./providers/capa/standard
 ```

+If you'd like to create a workload cluster test using the same configuration as the test suites you can make use of the [standup](./cmd/standup/) & [teardown](./cmd/teardown/) CLIs available in this repo.

 ### Testing changes to `clustertest`

 To test out changes to [clustertest](https://github.com/giantswarm/clustertest) without needing to create a new release you can add a `replace` directive to your `go.mod` to point to your local copy of `clustertest`.

 ```
 module github.com/giantswarm/cluster-test-suites